joshua-m-david/jerichoencryption/README.md

 - Ideally submit small changes with corresponding unit tests if necessary.
 - All existing unit tests must still pass and the program must still be fully functional.
 - Sign your commits with your GnuPG key.

-Road map / To do list:
-- Convert code to a single page app. (v2.0)
-- Encrypt the one-time pad database at all times inside the local database. (v2.0)
-- Tablet and mobile screen size support (Firefox and Chromium on Android). (v2.0)
-- Optimise code so all CPU intensive processing is done inside HTML5 web workers. (v2.0)
-- Hide traffic meta data between clients and the server by serializing all network data and encrypting it. (v2.0)
-- Shorten message length to 50 bytes and allow long messages to be automatically split into multiple OTPs. (future)
-- UTF-8 support to support multiple languages. (future)
-- Mobile phone support for Firefox OS. (future)
-- Build into Firefox and/or Chromium extension. (future)

 Setting up the development environment:
 - Download the code from the site.